ietf-wg-cellar/matroska-specification/codec/av1.md

 Protected `Blocks` MUST be exactly spanned by one or more contiguous partitions.

 * An OBU MAY be spanned by one or more partitions, especially when it has multiple ranges of protected data.
 However writers SHOULD reduce the number of partitions as possible.
-This can be achieved by using a partition that spans multiple consecutive unprotected OBUs as well as the first unprotected and protected parts of the following protected OBU, if such protected OBU exists.
+This can be achieved by using a partition that spans multiple consecutive unprotected OBUs as well as the first unprotected part of the following protected OBU, if such protected OBU exists.

 * A large subsample that is larger than the maximum size of a single partition (stored on 32 bits integer) MAY be spanned over multiple partitions separated by a zero-size partition, since the partitions alternate protected/unprotected partitions.